 Finally, be sure to invest in the right tools that will help you run your business smoothly even if you and your employees are working remotely.

-For instance, social media management apps like Hootsuite can help you stay on top of your online content planning and publishing, while cloud storage tools like Google Drive makes it easy for you or your employees to access and share your business files when they need them.
+For instance, social media management apps like Hootsuite can help you stay on top of your online content planning and publishing.
+Using cloud storage tools like Google Drive, you can share business files with your employees and keep your cloud data secured.

 Investing in online tools can also help you manage other aspects of your business.
 Accounting tools like Wave, for example, help you keep track of all your business transactions.
 So not only do you get an insight into your overall business’ financial standing but also makes it easier for you to file your taxes without having to hire an accountant.